General Archive of the Nation (Argentina): Overview

-The archives were established on August 28, 1821, by Governor Martín Rodríguez as the Buenos Aires Province Archive.
-The institution (AGN) absorbed numerous historical archives, libraries, and other collections over the subsequent decades, and in 1957 acquired the National Print Archive, a bureau established in 1939.
+The archives were established on August 28, 1821, by Governor Martín Rodríguez as the "Buenos Aires Province Archive".
+In 1884 the archive's jurisdiction expanded to the entire country, being renamed "Archivo General de la Nación".

+The institution absorbed numerous historical archives, libraries, and other collections over the subsequent decades, and in 1957 acquired the National Print Archive, a bureau established in 1939.
 Its collections occupy around 14 km (9 mi) of shelf stacks, and the AGN is a member of the Memory of the World Programme, a UNESCO initiative.

 Operated by the Ministry of Internal Affairs, the AGN is organized into five departments: